square/okhttp/README.md

 Known Issues
 ------------

-The SPDY implementation is incomplete:

-* Settings frames are not honored.
-Flow control is not implemented.
-* It assumes a well-behaved peer.
-If the peer sends an invalid frame, OkHttp's SPDY client will not respond with the required `RST` frame.

 OkHttp uses the platform's [ProxySelector][2].
 Prior to Android 4.0, `ProxySelector` didn't honor the `proxyHost` and `proxyPort` system properties for HTTPS connections.
 Work around this by specifying the `https.proxyHost` and `https.proxyPort` system properties when using a proxy with HTTPS.

 OkHttp's test suite creates an in-process HTTPS server.
 Prior to Android 2.3, SSL server sockets were broken, and so HTTPS tests will time out when run on such devices.